everymind/SurprisingMinds/_posts/2017-07-11-surprisingminds-daily-report-July-11-2017.md

 ---
 title: "Daily Report: July 11, 2017"
 excerpt: "Below is the daily report template for the exhibit.
-Please fill it out at the end of each day and email it to both me and Goncalo.  "
+Please fill it out at the end of each day and email it to both me and Goncalo."
+author: Danbee Kim
 categories:
   - daily report
 tags: